light house

 Urban Primary Health Care Service Delivery Project (UPCSDP): Light House has initiated the implementation of the UPCSDP at Rangpur City Corporation since August 2019.
 The project aims to (i) improve access and utilization of urban primary health care services for the poor, women, and children in Rangpur city, (ii) provide cost-effective quality essential services delivery package (ESD) aligned with UPHCSDP-II efforts to enhance health status, and (iii) enhance institutional sustainability of urban primary health care services centers in Rangpur city by improving utilization and health care financing for the urban poor.
 The project serves a total population of 366,600 (Male-186,966, Female-179,634), with 39,226 under age 5 children and 87,617 adolescents.

 Shukhi Jibon, Accelerating Universal Access to Family Planning supported by USAID, Pathfinder: Light House has been implementing this project since May 2021, which will conclude in November 2023.
-The project aims to change harmful social norms related to sexual and reproductive health and rights (SRHR) education for vulnerable youth and adolescents, including RMG workers, transgender individuals, and lesbian feminized MSMs.
+The project aims to change harmful social norms related to sexual and reproductive health and rights (SRHR) education for vulnerable youth and adolescents, including RMG workers and Hijra.
 The project focuses on the 3-city corporation area of Dhaka (north and south) and Gazipur city and district.
 Activities under the project include training volunteers on SRHR issues, facilitating health education sessions, orienting health service providers, distributing brochures, organizing cultural shows and advocacy meetings, conducting community dialogues, developing resources, and engaging in media advocacy and policy dialogues.

 • Salient Engagements in: Governance & Justice Sector: